Office of Human Research Affairs

-- The Clinical Research Data Warehouse whose manager provides patient data from the BMC data warehouse to investigators for IRB-approved studies.
-Our data manager creates data files for investigators that can be used, for example, to determine if we have enough patients with a given medical problem to make a study feasible.
+- The Clinical Research Data Warehouse whose research team provides patient data from the BMC data warehouse to investigators for IRB-approved studies.
+Our research team creates data files for investigators that can be used, for example, to determine if we have enough patients with a given medical problem to make a study feasible.
 For observational studies, the data from the data warehouse may provide all the data that a study needs.

 - Our robust Community Engagement Program is designed to support our belief that partnering with the community early on and throughout the research process is necessary to identify and address community health needs and priorities more effectively.

-- Funding Opportunity Announcements: The OHRA sends announcements about research funding opportunities to the faculty on the Medical Campus when the funding source puts a limit on the number of applications from individual institutions, and then facilitates selection of priority research proposals when necessary.
-In order to successfully assure that we meet all ethical and regulatory expectations, the OHRA works closely with other institutional programs and offices that support clinical research including:
+- Funding Opportunity Announcements: Announcements about research funding opportunities are sent to the faculty on the Medical Campus when the funding source puts a limit on the number of applications from individual institutions.
+A faculty review committee oversees selection of priority research proposals when necessary.
+In order to successfully assure that all ethical and regulatory expectations are met, we work closely with other institutional programs and offices that support clinical research including:

 - The BMC and BU Grants and Contracts Offices;